ashutoshtiwari996/insar_deformation_hotspots/README.md

 ## Citing our work

 Please cite the following if using the program and data:

 Tiwari, Ashutosh; Shirzaei, Manoochehr (2024).
-A novel machine learning and deep learning semi-supervised approach for automatic detection of InSAR-based deformation hotspots, International Journal of Applied Earth Observation and Geoinformation Volume 126, DOI: [10.1016/j.jag.2023.103611]
+Detecting deformation hotspots from InSAR derived deformation maps.
+University Libraries, Virginia Tech.
+Software. https://doi.org/10.7294/25402327